26 Best Places To Visit In Spiti Valley: A Detailed Guide

 How to reach Pin Parvati National Park: The nearest motorable road-head to the national park is 13 km away in Mikkim Village which in turn is 32 km from Kaza if you’re driving towards it from the Kaza-Dhankar side.
 The entrance to the reserve is through Pin Parvati Valley (Mud Village) and you will need to explore the whole park on foot as vehicles don’t venture inside.

-Things to do in Pin Valley National Park: Wildlife sighting, wildlife photography, trekking
+Things to do in Pin Valley National Park: Wildlife sightings, wildlife photography, trekking

 5. Dhankar Lake